storycraft/tablet-driver/readme.md

 ## Installation
 ### Windows
-Run install.bat.
+Run install.bat. config.json will be installed if exists.
 Driver will autostart on boot.
 Run uninstall.bat to uninstall.
 ### Others
 Auto start installer not provided.
 Manually add it (for now).

 ## Customizing
-Open `configurator/index.html` (incomplete)
+Open `configurator/index.html` (readonly, incomplete)

 ## Spec
 | Name     | CTL-472               |